PetGuard Dog Food earns the Advisor’s second-highest tier rating of 4 stars.

 We rarely consider soy a preferred component in any dog food.

-The sixth item is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
+The sixth ingredient is organic brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
 However, aside from its natural energy content, rice is of only modest nutritional value to a dog.

-The seventh ingredient includes whole eggs.
+The seventh ingredient is organic whole eggs.
 Eggs are easy to digest and have an exceptionally high biological value.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.